MazinLab/FROST/README.md

 There are no config files — if you need permanent port reassignment, update the `DEFAULT_PORT` constants in the relevant `src/<device>.rs` file.

+### Busy-port retry behavior

+If a serial port is temporarily held by another process, FROST retries the open before failing:

+- **SCPI ports** (Lakeshore devices): up to 10 retries, 15 seconds apart (~2.5 minutes max)
+- **Zaber port** (heatswitch): up to 2 retries, 15 seconds apart (~30 seconds max)

+If retries are exhausted, the command fails with an error naming the port.

 ---

 ## GUI